-- 1. Primary prevention programs for all incoming students and new employees include online training programs.
+1. Primary prevention programs for all incoming students and new employees include online training programs.
 Prevention training is offered to identify risky or unacceptable conduct before it occurs.
-This training promotes positive and healthy behaviors that foster healthy, mutually respectful relationships and sexuality; encourages safe bystander intervention and seeks to change behavior and social norms in healthy and safe directions. - 2.
-The University mandates Preventing Discrimination and Harassment online training through Everfi for students and staff, and Campus Safety and Social Responsibility training (CampusSaVE) for staff to learn how to recognize and respond to incidents of sexual assault, dating violence, domestic violence, and stalking. - 3.
-All incoming freshmen and transfer students are required to attend an orientation session that includes policies, norms clarifications, substance misuse education, and risk reduction strategies for alcohol and sexual violence, as well as awareness of campus resources. - 4.
-Prevention Services also delivers alcohol and other drug education presentations to student organizations (clubs), Greek chapters, athletic teams, and other groups upon request. - 5.
-Resident Assistants and Campus Leaders are trained in substance abuse awareness, how to assess students' substance use, how to effectively approach and engage a student with a substance abuse problem, and how to appropriately refer a student in need.
-In addition, student leaders in Housing and Residence Life were trained on how to deliver Choices about Alcohol, an evidence-based harm reduction program. - 6.
-The Office of Student Conduct and Community Standards, the Office of Student Engagement and Leadership, and the Director of Prevention Services collaborate to provide training to student organizations on the social host law, campus policy, alcohol-related risk reduction, and crisis management.
+This training promotes positive and healthy behaviors that foster healthy, mutually respectful relationships and sexuality; encourages safe bystander intervention and seeks to change behavior and social norms in healthy and safe directions.

+2. The University mandates Preventing Discrimination and Harassment online training through Catharsis for students and staff to learn how to recognize and respond to incidents of sexual assault, dating violence, domestic violence, and stalking.

+3. All incoming freshmen and transfer students are required to complete an orientation training session that includes policies, norms clarifications, substance misuse education, and risk reduction strategies for alcohol and sexual violence, as well as awareness of campus resources.

+4. Prevention Services also delivers alcohol and other drug education presentations to student organizations (clubs), Greek chapters, athletic teams, and other groups upon request.

+5. Resident Assistants and Campus Leaders annually complete the Suspenders for Hope training, that focuses on substance abuse awareness, how to assess students' substance use, how to effectively approach and engage a student with a substance abuse problem, and how to appropriately refer a student in need.
+In addition, student leaders in Housing and Residence Life are trained on how to deliver Choices About Alcohol, an evidence-based harm reduction national program.

+6. The Office of Student Conduct and Community Standards, the Office of Student Engagement and Belonging, and the Director of Prevention Services collaborate to provide training to student organizations on the social host law, campus policy, alcohol-related risk reduction, and crisis management.
 Social Host training is required for any registered organization that hosts events with alcohol, and the organization must have a ratio of one trained member per ten guests at any given event with alcohol.
-This training is made available online in order to increase its reach and efficiency. - 7.
-We work to increase resource literacy and knowledge.
+This training is made available online in order to increase its reach and efficiency.

+7. We work to increase resource literacy and knowledge.
 A list of resources available for substance use/misuse/abuse treatment and recovery both on the campus and in the local community was compiled and distributed with information about treatment options at tabling events and through campus partner departments.

-- 8. Campus leaders have been trained in facilitating Choices About Alcohol classes.
-Starting in Spring 2023 this class will be a mandatory education opportunity for all incoming Greek Life members and offered at least annually to all student-athletes. - 9.
-The Office of Civil Rights, Title IX and ADA Compliance offers Title IX updates, Understanding Discrimination and Harassment in the Work Environment, New Employee Orientation, New Leader Orientation-Discrimination and Harassment, and Discrimination and Harassment 101.
+8. Campus leaders have been trained in facilitating Choices About Alcohol classes.
+Since the Spring of 2023, this class is a mandatory education opportunity for all incoming Greek Life members, and it is offered at least annually to all student-athletes.

+9. The Office of Civil Rights, Title IX and ADA Compliance offers Title IX updates, Understanding Discrimination and Harassment in the Work Environment, New Employee Orientation, Mandatory Reporter training, New Leader Orientation-Discrimination and Harassment, and Discrimination and Harassment 101.